betheden/hebrew-grammar/content/conjunction.rst

 of meanings which may or may not be different than the individual component words.

+Generally, there are eight different kinds of conjunctions in Biblical Hebrew: conjunctive ("and"); alternative ("or");
+contrastive ("but"); causal ("for"); conditional ("if"); concessive ("except"); affirmative ("surely"); restrictive ("only").
+Many conjunctions in Biblical Hebrew have potential to function in multiple categories.

 -וְ
 ---

 Sentences in Biblical Hebrew often begin with the conjunction ו (as either a consonant or a shureq vowel).
 This conjunction וְ ("and") cannot stand alone as an independent word but must be connected to another word as a prefix.
-This can be added to a :ref:`noun`, a
+This can be added to a :ref:`noun<noun>`, a :ref:`verb<verb>`, a :ref:`pronoun<pronoun>`, or a :ref:`particle<particle>`.
-:ref:`verb`,
-a
-:ref:`pronoun`,
-or a
-:ref:`particle`.
 The shewa in וְ can lengthen to a vowel, usually pathah (when paired with the definite article) or qamets (when paired with both the article and a ה prefix), but others are also possible.

 .. note:: This conjunction is often left untranslated when it begins a
           sentence or clause, or when it appears within the sequential verbal